This article has been updated.

 But some projects require extra effort.
-Baked-on oven grime, for instance, can benefit from a good scrubbing tool like a KitchenStone made from recycled glass.
-In addition to ovens and stove burners, a KitchenStone removes stuck-on gunk from enamel and ceramic cookware, bakeware, stoneware, porcelain, tempered glass, tile, grout, and more.
+Baked-on oven grime, for instance, can benefit from a good scrubbing tool like those made from recycled glass.
+These gentle scrubbers remove stuck-on gunk from enamel and ceramic cookware, bakeware, stoneware, porcelain, tempered glass, tile, grout and more.
 You can also use it safely on hot and cold surfaces.
-Completely chemical free, the KitchenStone also won’t absorb odor-causing bacteria like sponges.
+Completely chemical free, recycled glass scrubbers won’t absorb odor-causing bacteria like sponges.

 A heavy-duty nontoxic cleaner like Citrasolv can also help with the toughest stains.
 Spots on your upholstery or carpet?
 What about bricks or concrete?
 Although plant-based, heavy-duty non-toxic cleaners can still tackle tough stains like grease, oil, paint, pitch, and even tar.